A woman sitting on the couch talking to someone.

 Coaches have a wide range of temperaments and ideologies.
 One coach may be great for one group of people but terrible for a different group.

 There is no one-size-fits-all coach.
-For example, I am a life and business coach who specializes in traumas and addiction.
+For example, I specialize in traumas and addiction.
 Don’t seek my guidance if you need questions answered regarding nutrition or dieting – I’m not the one for that.

 Think of a life coach as a surrogate mother or father.
 They are teaching you all the things that will help you to relate to yourself and others better.
 And as a leader, people depend on you to stay sharp, motivated, and inspired.
 You cannot be an effective leader if you are being mentored by someone with questionable or unprofessional behavior.